ROFR vs ROFO: Rights of First Refusal/Offer in Commercial Leases

 - different operating expense structures

-Try to require that expansion space uses a defined term sheet or “substantially similar” lease form.
+Try to require that expansion space uses a defined term sheet or a lease “substantially similar” to your existing one — and watch for guarantee escalation in particular (see personal guarantee burn-off).

 3) Space is excluded through carve-outs